 - From the Rialto Bridge: approximately 30 minutes

-2- Celebrating Tu Bishvat in the Jewish Quarter
+2- Celebrate Tu Bishvat in the Jewish Quarter

 Tu B'Shvat, also called New Year of the Trees, is a Jewish holiday that celebrates the appearance of the first green shoots.
-Although its origin has a lot to do with the Middle East, it is not exclusive to it.
-So, given that Venice has one of the largest Jewish neighborhoods in Europe, it might be a great idea to coincide your visit to the area with this day.
+Although its origin has much to do with the Middle East, it is not exclusive only to it.
+Therefore, given that Venice has one of the largest Jewish neighborhoods in Europe, it may be a great idea to coincide your visit to the area with this day.

 - Grapes or raisins